Giovanni Fattori: Legacy

 Giovanni Fattori is considered the most prominent member of the Macchiaioli.
 His work is dominated by military subjects, which are rarely battle scenes but rather soldiers in encampments, soldiers mustering, or infantry units at rest.
 He also painted sensitive portraits, landscapes, rural scenes and horses.
-But at the end of his life he was out of touch with the new currents in painting, which led to his decline.
+But at the end of his life, he was out of touch with the new currents in painting, which led to his decline.
 His works didn't attract the interest of the public anymore, causing his financial troubles.
-Giovanni Fattori was respected by his colleagues but, due to his aloofness, he didn't get the recognition of the public at large.
+Giovanni Fattori was respected by his colleagues, but due to his aloofness, he didn't get the recognition of the public at large.

 Examples of his work are at Galleria Nazionale d'Arte Moderna in Rome; Pinacoteca metropolitana di Bari; Galleria Civica d'Arte Moderna e Contemporanea, in Turin, Pinacoteca di Brera, Milan, Galleria d'Arte Moderna in Palazzo Pitti; and in New Zealand, the Dunedin Public Art Gallery; in North America at Boston's Museum of Fine Arts.
 Among his pupils were Luigi Michelacci and Ruggero Panerai.

-He is honored in his home town by the Museo Civico Giovanni Fattori in Livorno.
+He is honoured in his home town by the Museo Civico Giovanni Fattori in Livorno.